fivethirtyeight/d3-pre/README.md

 pre-render your d3 visualizations.

-Serving up a page with inline SVG elements can give significant performance benefits over creating them after pageload.
-Especially with respect to perceived load time.
+Serving up a page with inline SVG elements can give significant performance benefits over creating them after pageload, especially with respect to perceived load time.

 The idea behind this library is that you run your d3 script locally on a fake (jsdom) DOM, allow d3 to build the initial `SVG`, and then attach event listeners